jacobrask/node-upnp-device/README.md

 upnp-device lets you create [UPnP Devices](http://upnp.org/sdcps-and-certification/standards/sdcps/) in Node.js.

-upnp-device is currently in a very early development phase.
+upnp-device is currently in a very early development phase and the first target is to implement the MediaServer:1 specification.

 Features so far
 ---------------